Tulip-Dev/tulip/README.md

   * An efficient graph data model in terms of memory usage for storing large networks and the attributes of their elements (called properties in the Tulip semantics).
-  It is also one of the few that offer the possibility to efficiently define and navigate graph hierarchies or cluster trees (nested sub-graphs).
+  It is also one of the few that offer the possibility to efficiently define and navigate graph hierarchies or cluster trees (nested subgraphs).

   * Several graph file formats for serializing such a model to disk, notably the [TLP format](http://tulip.labri.fr/TulipDrupal/?q=tlp-file-format) based on a